 For example, one spouse might sell his or her separate property residence after the marriage and use those funds as a down payment on a new marital residence.

-Another common example is that the spouses may spend their community income during the marriages to make improvements to a residence or other property that one of the spouse’s owned prior to the marriage.
+Another common example is that the spouses may spend their community income during the marriage to make improvements to a residence or other property that one spouse owned prior to the marriage.

 At the time of divorce, the contributing estate may have a claim to recover those funds or some portion of those funds against the estate that received the benefit of those funds.
 This is called a reimbursement claim.

 Key Issues When Dividing Property in a Texas Divorce

 In any case, there are four key issues when it comes to dividing property in a divorce case:

 - Identifying the property.